pingcap/community/rfc/2019-12-9-Talent-Plan-Course-DDS.md

 ## Abstract

-The proposal aims at create a distributed database system course to help more people to have a touch of TiDB.
-Participants of the course should be able to submit pull requests to TiDB related projects after finishing the course materials.
+The proposal aims at creating a distributed database system course to help more people to have a touch of TiDB.
+After finishing the course materials, participants should gain practical experience in building complex distributed system software.

 ## Proposal